 2nd Year Resident Experience

-Second year is primarily focused on further developing your clinical and surgical skills in the various subspecialties, with dedicated 10-week rotations in Retina, Cornea, Glaucoma, Pediatrics and the VA.
+Second year is primarily focused on further developing your clinical and surgical skills in the various subspecialties, with dedicated 10-week rotations in Retina, Cornea, Glaucoma, Pediatrics and the VA- where we get significant cataract and plastics experience.
 As in all years of training in our program—but even more so now as a more senior resident—you will be an active participant in all aspects of patient care with significant clinical and surgical autonomy and the right amount of supervision to help you quickly develop into a confident young ophthalmic surgeon.

 Although we have significant exposure to clinical and surgical glaucoma management at the VA during all 3 years of training, we also have a dedicated 10-week glaucoma rotation at UF where we perform many trabeculectomies and tube shunting procedures as primary surgeon in addition to cataracts.
 Here you will learn to treat both pediatric and adult glaucoma patients.

-The cornea rotation is another surgically heavy rotation, you will have 2-3 full days per week in the operating room where you perform many cataract and pterygium surgeries as primary surgeon and assist with numerous penetrating and partial thickness corneal transplants, ocular surface cancer removals and other more complex anterior segment surgeries.
+The cornea rotation is another surgically heavy rotation, you will have 2 full days per week in the operating room where you perform many cataract and pterygium surgeries as primary surgeon and assist with numerous penetrating and partial thickness corneal transplants, ocular surface cancer removals and other more complex anterior segment surgeries.
 You will also care for an array of rare corneal diseases and learn to manage severe cornea infections caused by a range of pathogens from bacteria and viruses to parasites and fungus.
 Due to the high rate of corneal infections in the humid state of Florida and the well-known reputation of our cornea department as a tertiary referral center, your exposure to rare and severe corneal pathology here at UF is unparalleled.

 3rd Year Resident Experience